 Slice the tomatoes in half and add them to the pan.
 Allow them to cook down, about 2-3 minutes.

 Next, add in the chicken broth and can of pinto beans, and bring to a simmer.
-If you prefer the traditional Cannellini beans you can substitute those.
+If you prefer the traditional cannellini beans you can substitute those.
 I like to do pinto beans because they hold up better for make-ahead soups.

 Once the mixture comes to a simmer, you can either add the pasta (if eating immediately) or cool for later.
 If you are eating now, add the pasta shells directly to the soup and cook until al dente.
 If you are preparing this soup to eat later or freeze, cook the pasta separately and add before eating.

-For make-ahead Pasta e Fagioli, cook the pasta and store separately!
+To make ahead, cook the pasta and store separately!

 Don’t add pasta to make-ahead Pasta e Fagioli until ready to eat because otherwise the pasta would swell.
 Meaning that the pasta would absorb all of the liquids leaving you with a mushy soup.